MissuMissy/MissuMissy/README.md

 ## 𑣲 HAIII WELCOME TO MY GITHUB PAGE!! 𑣲

+My name's Missy,, I go by any pronouns but mostly prefer she/they!!
+I'm a fanganronpa, MCYT/MCRP and Musicals fan!!

+AS FOR PONYTOWN!!
+C+H!!
+Feel free to apply any duo/ships to my character I don't care that much. (˶ᵔ ᵕ ᵔ˶)

 <!--
 **MissuMissy/MissuMissy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.